Family Assessment / Home Study

 Adoption Education & Training

 By Colorado regulations, adoptive parents are required to undergo 24 hours of adoption-related training and education.
-Topics include, but are not limited to: understanding the post-institutionalized child, effects of institutionalism on a child, how to facilitate bonding/attachment, understanding and responding to trans-racial adoption issues, 7-core stages of adoption, talking with children about adoption, and more.
+Topics include, but are not limited to: understanding the post-institutionalized child, effects of the child being institutionalized, how to facilitate bonding/attachment, understanding and responding to trans-racial adoption issues, 7-core stages of adoption, talking with children about adoption, and more.
 We also prepare them for travel to the foreign country.

 Child Referral & Placement